kayac/Gunfish/README.md

 kid              |optional| kid for APNs provider authentication token. team_id          |optional| team id for APNs provider authentication token. error_hook       |optional| Error hook command.
-This command runs when Gunfish catches an error response. api_key          |optional| FCM api key.
+This command runs when Gunfish catches an error response. error_hook_to    |optional| Error hook outputs into stdout/stderr. api_key          |optional| FCM api key.
 If you want to delivery notifications to android, it is required.

-## Error Hook
+## Error Hook payload

-Error hook command can get an each error response with JSON format by STDIN.
+Error hook command/stdout/stderr will get an each error response with JSON format.
+The command accepts a payload by STDIN.

 for example JSON structure: (>= v0.2.x)
 ```json5